The Life of Yeshua from a Messianic Jewish perspective, Part Four:His arrest, trials, crucifixion, resurrection, and ascension

 - Fruchtenbaum, Arnold.
 Ariel’s Harmony of the Gospels.
 San Antonio, TX: Ariel Ministries, 2016.

 - Schnabel, Eckhard J. Jesus in Jerusalem: The Last Days.
 Grand Rapids, MI: Eerdmans, 2018.
+If you prefer a digital, e-book, version, Logos Bible Software carries the digital version.

 - Varner, William.
 Passionate about the Passion Week: A Fresh Look at Jesus’ Last Days.
 Dallas, TX: Fontes Press, 2020.